edjCase/DAO-Venture/src/static-site/content/english/homepage/_index.md

 # Features
 features:
   - title: "What's DAOBall?"
-    image: "/images/portal_ball.png"
+    image: "/images/stadium_spheres.png"
-    content: "The best game ever.
-Play plz"
+    content: "DAOBall is a online sport simulation where the teams are controlled by groups of community members via Web3 technologies."
     bulletpoints:
-      - "DAOBall is a game that you can play with your friends."
+      - "Surreal and chaotic spectator sport"
-      - "Is the future of gaming."
+      - "Community managed and funded"
-      - "Is cool."
+      - "Not a speculative investment"
     button:
       enable: false
       label: "Play now"